Is Asheville Actually Right for You?

 "Is it really that expensive now?"

 Yes.
 Median home price is pushing $500K.
 That craft beer is $8.
-But I pay less for my mortgage here than I did for rent in Boston, so it's all relative.
+But good news - we're shifting to a buyer's market as of summer 2025.
+Prices are starting to stabilize.
+I still pay less for my mortgage here than I did for rent in Boston.

 "Will I find my people?"

 It took me about a year, but yes.
 Through volleyball, coffee shops, and just saying yes to invites.
+The gay community is tight-knit - everyone knows everyone.
 The community here is real, but you have to show up for it.

 "Can I make a living there?"